franco88077/lifesim/logs.md

 # Lifesim change log

+## 2025-09-22
+- **What**: Rebuilt the banking home into a two-column Account Activity view, introduced a dedicated insights page, refreshed the transfer center, and renamed Money on Hand to Cash across the banking module.
+- **How**: Updated the banking blueprint to serve recent transactions, added an insights route and template, revised the home and transfer templates with new layouts, adjusted styles and scripts for the redesigned experience, and seeded existing accounts with the new Cash naming.
+- **Why**: The banking area needed clearer separation between balance monitoring, policy guidance, and transfer workflows while aligning terminology with the updated product language.
+- **Purpose**: Gives players an at-a-glance look at activity, moves insights off the home page, simplifies transfers, and keeps terminology consistent throughout the banking system.

 ## 2025-09-21
 - **What**: Updated the logging blueprint to expose its static assets and verified the logs console loads correctly.